 This course guides students through the application of methods used in the development of biblical theologies.
 Features of specific authors, literary genres, and the purpose of specific works, as well as historical and cultural influences, will be examined.
 Course is focused on a selected topic in biblical theology.
 Distinction between biblical and systematic theology will also be addressed.
-Prerequisite: BI-2201 Interpreting Scripture; can be taken concurrently.
+Prerequisite: BI-2201 Interpreting Scripture.
+May be taken concurrently with BI-2201.